-Cryptography was developed to create secure communication while there was a third- party present also known as is used in protecting passwords, securing classified messages and also used to protect personal and sensitive data.
-Cryptography not only protects the information, but also verifies the of data. is the reverse process of encryption.
-EMM stands for are file used for proving the authenticity of the user or sender OTP stands for iv.
+i.
+Cryptography was developed to create secure communication while the a third- party present also known as ii. is used in protecting passwords, securing classified messages and also used to protect personal and sensitive data. iii.
+Cryptography not only protects the information, but also verifies the of data. iv. is the reverse process of encryption. ٧.
+EMM stands for vi. are file used for proving the authenticity of the user or sender /ii.
+OTP stands for iv.
 Your private key is used by others to encrypt messages sent to you.